JoeMille/app-1/README.md

 ![Screenshot](mock-tests.png)

 ### Environment Testing
-Environment testing involved thoroughly assessing functionality and performance across varied  setups.
+Environment testing involved assessing performance across varied  setups.
 This included testing the app on various operating systems, browsers, and devices such as smartphones, tablets, and desktop computers.
-Continuously resorting to developer tools to help with media query placement and sizing issues.
+Resorting to developer tools to help with media query placement and sizing issues.
 Compatibility issues related to different screen sizes, resolutions, and interaction methods.
 Additionally, testing the app's audio playback and synchronization with javascript elements on the page, as well as evaluating its responsiveness under different network conditions, makes for a seamless meditation experience for users across different environments.
-By conducting thorough environment testing, the meditation timer application has been optimized to provide consistent performance and user satisfaction, regardless of the platform or device it is used on.

 ## Deployment (further)